AsfandiyarQ1/Final-Project/Offensive Template.md

  ![image](Screenshots/Flag3and4.JPG)

- -Flag 4 can also also be foud using the following method
+ - Flag 4 can also also be foud using the following method
-   - Retrieve user credentials from database, crack password hash with John the Ripper and use Python to gain root privileges.
-        - Once having gained access to the database credentials as Michael from the wp-config.php file, lifting username and password hashes using MySQL was next.
+   - Use MySQl credentials in the wp-config file located on Micheal's account to log into MySQL.
-        - These user credentials are stored in the wp_users table of the wordpress database.
-The usernames and password hashes were copied/saved to the Kali machine in a file called wp_hashes.txt.
+   - User hashes were also discovered in the wp_users table of the wordpress database.
+The password hashes were then copied to the Kali machine in a file called wp_hashes.txt.

 ![MySQL Credentials](Screenshots/MYSQLDatabasePassword.JPG)

 ![MySQL Access](Screenshots/MYSQLDatabaseAcess.JPG)

 - Commands used:
-    - mysql -u root -p’R@v3nSecurity’ -h 127.0.0.1`
+    - mysql -u root -p (password: R@v3nSecurity from the wp-config.php file on michael's account)
     - show databases;`
     - use wordpress;`
     - show tables;`